hoburg/d8/docs/index.rst

 aircraft configurations, and demonstrates the advantages of SPaircraft relative to other existing multidisciplinary design optimization tools.

-This website is under construction.
+This website is under construction, and may not reflect the most up-to-date models.
 If you are not able to find answers to your questions in the documentation, please feel free to post `issues <https://github.com/convexengineering/SPaircraft/issues>`_ and suggest areas for improvement.